 When it comes to comfort, the Pinnacle truly shines.
 This vest is comprised of 85% polyester, 8% nylon, 4% spandex, and 2% rubber wire.
 This cocktail of textiles culminates in one of the softest and most breathable vests we've ever felt.

 Nathan offers 6 size options, from XXS to XL, to help ensure a proper fit for all runners.
-Because this vest is frameless, it hugs the body in just the right way.
+Because this vest is frameless, it hugs the body in just the right way, provided you purchase the right size for your body.
 We found this vest to run true to size, but we recommend reviewing Nathan's size chart before purchasing.
 Because the lower portion of the vest isn't adjustable, it's vital to ensure a proper fit.
 Otherwise, you might find yourself loaded with gear in an ill-fitted vest.
-Overall, with the proper fit, this vest is sure to offer you all of the storage you need for even the longest days on your feet.
+With the proper fit, this vest will offer you all the storage you need for even the longest days on your feet.

 The Pinnacle is stacked with features.
-From its stealth pole holders to its well-thought-out pocket placement to its ultra-breathable fabric, this is a vest done right.
-Nathan reconfigured the pack to be light while maintaining ample storage capacity.
+From its stealth pole holders to its well-thought-out pocket placement to its ultra-breathable fabric, this vest is done right.
+Nathan reconfigured the pack to be light while maintaining an impressive storage capacity.

 The pack contains two easily accessed kangaroo pockets.
-These are in addition to the water-resistant breast panel pockets, both with zippered closures.
+These are in addition to the water-resistant breast panel pockets with zippered closures.
 The right breast panel pocket even has a small pill pocket with a safety whistle in case of emergencies.

 The tech-savvy shape of the Pinnacle allows for a "chimney-wicking" effect and keeps the air flowing.
 We love that all of the pocket openings are big enough to pack and rearrange our gear easily.
 This hydration vest offers significantly fewer loops and cords than others, but we never found this feature to be lacking because of the exceptional pocket space.
 Nathan recommends storing your trekking poles in one of the zippered closure breast pockets, and this definitely works.
 We generally use our trekking poles sparingly, so we found that we preferred carrying them in the large back pocket.
 No matter your desired configuration, we think it's pretty notable that a 7.2 oz hydration pack has more than one option for trekking pole storage!